cloudnative-pg/plugin-barman-cloud/web/docs/resource-name-migration.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->

 :::warning
-Before running the migration script or applying the manifest, please:
+Before proceeding with the migration process, please:
-1. **Review the complete manifest** at [migration-rbac.yaml](/migration-rbac.yaml) to understand what changes will be made
+1. **Read this guide in its entirety** to understand what changes will be made
 2. **Test in a non-production environment** first if possible
 3. **Ensure you have proper backups** of your cluster configuration

-This migration will delete old RBAC resources and create new ones.
+This migration will delete old RBAC resources only after the plugin-barman-cloud upgrade.
 While the operation is designed to be safe, you should review and understand the changes before proceeding.
 The maintainers of this project are not responsible for any issues that may arise during migration.

 **Note:** This guide assumes you are using the default `cnpg-system` namespace.
 :::

 ## Overview

-Starting from version 0.8.0, the plugin-barman-cloud deployment manifests use more specific, prefixed resource names to avoid conflicts with other components deployed in the same Kubernetes cluster.
+Starting from version **0.8.0**, the plugin-barman-cloud deployment manifests use more specific, prefixed resource names to avoid conflicts with other components deployed in the same Kubernetes cluster.

 ## What Changed